goharbor/harbor/docs/manage_role_by_ldap_group.md

 ## User privileges and group privileges

 If a user has both user-level role and group-level role, these privileges are merged together.

+## Enable nested group in LDAP/AD

+If you need to search the user's nested group and the LDAP/AD server support to [search for LDAP_MATCHING_RULE_IN_CHAIN groups](https://ldapwiki.com/wiki/1.2.840.113556.1.4.1941), you can enabled it by checking the "Enable Nested Group" in LDAP group configure, it is disabled by default.